ramancodians/smart_home/README.md

 - Start mobile application and select initialize
 - Enter ssid and password of home network
 - Enter ip of the device running the broker
+- Enter title of device (ex. door, weather, light, etc)
-- Enter title and location of the device
+- Enter location of device (zone: front_yard, spec: left_gate)
 - Press submit

+The title and location for the device will form its unique id as well as every topic the device sends (ie. front_yard/left_gate/[topic_name]).
 After these steps the esp8266 should connect to the broker and will periodically publish a message, verify this and then continue with the steps below.

 ESP8266 Configuration (MQTT)
 - Connect to home access point